Take a Look Back

 1. Estimate your expenses.
 You’ll need to take a look at past spending in order to estimate successfully.
 Head to your online bank account and take a look at what you spent last month.
 If you have multiple bank accounts, be sure to check those too so you can get the fullest picture of your spending.
 (If you’re already using the Goodbudget app, check out your Spending by Envelope report.)

-2. Without categorizing individual transactions, how much did you spend in total last month?
+2. Looking at everything together, how much did you spend in total last month?
 How much did you give last month?
 How much did you save?
 Note: Some of your spending might not be “typical.”
 Be sure to still include those expenses in the totals above.
 Transactions that are unusual will always happen, and we want to work towards making space for them in our budgets.
 The goal here is to just accept the numbers we see in front of us.

 3. When you looked at what you spent, what struck you?
 What are your initial thoughts as you look at the numbers?
 Did you spend more or less than you thought?
 Did anything surprise you?
 Share your reflections with us in the comments below!